 Many of the gases in this report also have strong ozone depleting effects.
-The development and trends in the measured constituents for the period 2001-2020 are reported, in addition to daily and annual means.
+The development and trends in the measured constituents for the period 2001-2021 are reported, in addition to daily and annual means.
 In 2015, the programme at Zeppelin was extended to include 16 new climate gases, all with measurements starting in 2010.
-In 2016, the programme was further extended to include six more species after instrumentation modification at the Zeppelin Observatory: three hydrofluorocarbons (HFCs), sulphuryl fluoride ( $SO_2F_2$ ), halon H-2402 and nitrogen trifluoride ( $NF_3$ ).
-The main results for 2020 for all climate gases are summarized in Table 1.The concentrations of all main greenhouse gases measured at both Zeppelin and Birkenes have been increasing since 2001, except for the ozone-depleting chlorofluorocarbons (CFCs) and a few halogenated gases regulated through the successful Montreal Protocol.
+In 2016, the programme was further extended to include six more species after instrumentation modification at the Zeppelin Observatory: three hydrofluorocarbons (HFCs), sulphuryl fluoride (SO_2F_2), halon H-2402 and nitrogen trifluoride (NF_3).
+The main results for 2021 for all climate gases are summarized in Table 1.
+The concentrations of all main greenhouse gases measured at both Zeppelin and Birkenes have been increasing since 2001, except for the ozone-depleting chlorofluorocarbons (CFCs) and a few halogenated gases regulated through the successful Montreal Protocol.

-The observations from 2020 show new record high levels for most climate gases measured.
-The annual average $CO_2$ -concentration in 2019 was 414.2 ppm at Zeppelin and 418.8 ppm at Birkenes.
-The increases from 2019 are 2.3 ppm 2.7 ppm, respectively.
-The atmospheric concentration of these gases has increased from the pre-industrial time (1750) to 2019 by 47.3%, 156%, and 23.0%, respectively.
-These changes are larger than those between glacial and interglacial periods over the last 800,000 years.
+The observations from 2021 show new record high levels for most climate gases measured.
+The annual average CO2-concentration in 2021 was 417.4 ppm at Zeppelin and 421.3 ppm at Birkenes.
+The increases from 2020 are 3.2 ppm 2.5 ppm, respectively.

-The concentration of CH4 also reached new record highs in 2020 at Birkenes and Zeppelin, with annual mean concentrations of 1975.2 ppb at Birkenes and 1968.7 ppb at Zeppelin.
-The level at Zeppelin gives a new record annual increase of 15.7 ppb, even more than last year.
-At Birkenes, the increase was 14.0 ppb.
-For the isotopic signature of CH4, a clear trend in $\delta^{13}C{CH4}$ is evident after 2012.
-The observed negative shifts in ambient $\delta^{13}C{CH4}$ , and increases in the CH4 ambient mixing ratio at the same time, imply changes in the balance of sources and potentially sinks.
-The developments in $\delta^{13}C{CH4}$ observed at

-Zeppelin suggest increase in biosphere and/or agriculture (wetland or ruminant) emissions.
-For 2019 and 2020 the data indicate that the recent shift in the source/ sink balance may have stabilised.
+The concentration of CH4 also reached new record highs in 2021 at Birkenes and Zeppelin, with annual mean concentrations of 1991.7 ppb at Birkenes and 1981.4 ppb at Zeppelin.
+The level at Birkenes gives a new record annual increase of 16.4 ppb.
+At Zeppelin, the increase was 12.7 ppb.
+For the isotopic signature of CH4, a clear trend in $\delta^{13}C{\text{CH4}}$ is evident after 2012.
+The observed negative shifts in ambient $\delta^{13}C{\text{CH4}}$ and increases in the CH4 ambient mixing ratio (the relative abundance of one atmospheric gas compared to all the others) at the same time, imply changes in the balance of sources and potentially sinks.
+The developments in $\delta^{13}C{\text{CH4}}$ observed at Zeppelin suggest increase in biosphere and/or agriculture (wetland or ruminant) emissions.
+For 2019 to 2021 the data indicate that the recent shift in the source/sink balance may have stabilised.
+This might be related to emission changes during the Covid-19 lockdown.